 Salt Lake City is surrounded by some of the country's most iconic parks.
 In just a short time, you can travel from a busy city to a deserted canyon deep in the earth's crust.
-See how long it will take for your next getaway now!
+See how long it will take for your next getaway.

 Arches contains some of the country’s most amazing natural wonders—mammoth rocks and arches formed from erosion.
 Perhaps one of the most important facts about Arches is that the park is constantly evolving.
-In the past 18 years, two major collapses have occurred: A major piece of Landscape Arch in 1991, and Wall Arch in 2008.
+In the past 18 years, two major collapses have occurred: A major piece of Landscape Arch in 1991, Wall Arch in 2008, and Rainbow Arch in 2018.
 Both serve as reminders that these structures will not last forever—all the more reason to visit soon.

 Distance: 357 miles